 As an essential business the Animal Welfare Department has remained fully operational throughout the pandemic.
 The department expects to operate by appointment and with the same restrictions currently in place, throughout Red, Yellow and Green phases.
-As an essential business Animal Welfare is not a specific capacity restrictions but operations are limited to only what is absolutely subject to specific capacity restrictions but operations are limited to only what is absolutely necessary to carry out essential functions east side shelter for seniors and/or people that are high risk for COVID infection.
-We will take appointments on Wednesdays for these community members.
+As an essential business Animal Welfare is not subject to specific capacity restrictions but operations are limited to only what is absolutely necessary to carry out essential functions